Multi-state quantum simulations via model-space quantum imaginary time evolution: Introduction

-Recently emerged quantum-classical algorithms based on imaginary time evolution (ITE)\cite{Motta20, McArdle19} are also a promising approach to finding the ground state\cite{Yeter-Aydeniz20, Gomes20, Gomes21, Sun21, Huang22, Amaro22, Tsuchimochi22B}.
-Quantum ITE (QITE)\cite{Motta20} approximates the non-unitary short evolution of ITE by a unitary evolution that is determined by solving a set of linear equations.
+Yet another scheme, Quantum ITE (QITE)\cite{Motta20}, approximates the non-unitary short evolution of ITE by a unitary evolution that is determined by solving a set of linear equations.
 Therefore, it circumvents the high-dimensional noisy optimizations in variational algorithms, while driving a quantum state towards the ground state at each evolution step.
-The promise of QITE has been demonstrated experimentally\cite{Motta20, Yeter-Aydeniz20, Yeter-Aydeniz21}, and many authors have extended the algorithm\cite{Gomes20, Gomes21, Sun21, Huang22, Amaro22, Tsuchimochi22B}.
+The promise of QITE has been demonstrated experimentally\cite{Motta20, Yeter-Aydeniz20, Yeter-Aydeniz21}, and numerous authors have extended the algorithm\cite{Gomes20, Gomes21, Sun21, Huang22, Amaro22, Tsuchimochi22B, Jouzdani22}.
 In our own recent study, a modified equation for the unitary approximation was presented, which enables faster convergence of QITE, thereby reducing the overall quantum resources.

-Although QITE is a powerful tool for determining the ground state, there have been few developments that aim for obtaining excited states.
+Although QITE is a powerful tool for determining the ground state, there have been fewer developments that aim for obtaining excited states, especially when compared to variational algorithms that have seen a wide variety of developments\cite{McClean17, Santagati18, Colless18,Higgott19, Parrish19, Nakanishi19, Ollitrault20, Zhang21A, Tkachenko22, Heya23, Tsuchimochi23A, Yoshikura23}.
 The reason for this is perhaps that quantum Lanczos diagonalization (QLanczos) is expected to find reasonable excited states by increasing the size of the Krylov subspace\cite{Motta20, Yeter-Aydeniz20}.
 However, our recent study showed that the component of excited states encoded in the initial state vanishes with imaginary time $\beta$ at an exponential rate in general, and is lost in the numerical noise that is caused by the strong linear dependence of the chosen Krylov subspace\cite{Tsuchimochi22B}.
 This is particularly true if the excited states are separated from the ground state by large energy gaps, i.e., higher energy eigenstates.

 Historically, there have been broad interests in obtaining excited states from classical ITE\cite{Ohtsuka10, Booth12, Tenno13, Blunt15, Tenno17}, and we can gain many insights from them.
 For instance, to retain the excited state signature throughout the QITE simulation, we followed the work of Booth and Chan\cite{Booth12} and adopted the folded-spectrum propagator $e^{-\beta^2 (\hat H - \omega)^2}$ in Ref.~[\onlinecite{Tsuchimochi22B}], an approach coined FSQITE.
 It was shown that FSQITE can in principle yield the desired excited states, and its convergence rate can be drastically accelerated with QLanczos.
 Nevertheless, FSQITE requires to estimate the target energy $\omega$ in advance and to treat the Hamiltonian squared $\hat H^2$, which can be quite challenging in general.